Trivivium/devops-2k20/report/REPORT.md

 however it got the job done, and it did make it easier to debug, leaving time for writing various tests.

+**Unit tests Evaluation**
+The unit-tests are quick to run in the CI pipeline.
+However, the amount of code currently covered by the tests are limited to the primary functionality.
+This is, however, not a reflection of the choice of strategy, but rather an observation related to the available time we allocated to this part of the project.

+Some tests are without a doubt better than no tests, and we did catch some exceptions once in a while.
+Using the "happy-path" mentality strategy did catch the worst of errors however, meaning that it definitely added value to the project as a whole, however there is naturally always room for improvement.
+The focus did, however, mean that we tested wide to ensure all parts of the application is exercised.

+**Integration tests using an adapted simulator implementation** This has so far proven to be a great choice.
+We haven't had to modify the files yet, so the primary factor seemed to be development time, which was low, so the choice seemed perfect.

 2. operation